Fingerprint Cards: Hardware & Software

-Fingerprint Cards touch based sensors works on capacitive sensor principle.
-Capacitive fingerprint sensors use electrical current to image the ridges and valleys in a fingerprint.
+FPC touch based sensors works on capacitive sensor principle.
+Capacitive fingerprint sensors use electric current to image the ridges and valleys in a fingerprint.
 The swipe fingerprint sensor uses 3D sensing technology to image a high-resolution 3D picture of the fingerprint.
 Rolling or pressing the finger against a sensor can cause inconsistencies because the skin deforms when being pressed against the sensor.
 3D touch-less fingerprint scanners can overcome these problems for a faster and more consistent authentication.
 The area-based fingerprint sensor works by reflecting light to capture an image of the fingerprint.

-Since 2017, Fingerprint cards has also been working on diversifying their product portfolio with alternative authentication solutions such as face and iris recognition.
+Since 2017, FPC has also been working on face and iris recognition.

 Products

 Some of their products include; FPC touch sensor series, FPC1200-series, FPC1300-series.
 The products small size and low energy consumption allow the technology to be implemented into small products such as smartcards and smartphones.
-Fingerprint Cards is currently listed on Nasdaq OMX large cap.
+FPC is currently listed on Nasdaq OMX large cap.

 Competitors

 Due to the technological advancement and increased interest in biometric solutions during the 2010s, competition has grown in the fingerprint sensor market.
-Fingerprint Cards' market share has decreased in the past years as a number of new companies created new competition.
+FPC's market share has decreased in the past years as a number of new companies created new competition.
 As of 2019, The top players of the global fingerprint sensor market are.

 Criticism and Controversies

 2012

-Fingerprint Cards reported suspicious movement in stock prices before important events and interim reports during 2010-2012.
-In 2012, two non-executive employee at Fingerprint Cards got arrested on the suspicion of insider trading.
-One of the arrests, Tord Wingred, resulted in a 1 year and 6 months in prison by the district court.
+FPC reported suspicious movement in stock prices before important events and interim reports during 2010–2012.
+In 2012, two non-executive employees at FPC got arrested on the suspicion of insider trading.
+One of the arrests, Tord Wingren, resulted in a 1-year and 6 months in prison by the district court.
 This sentence was later eased in the court of appeal.
-Tord Wingren was released on probation with 200 hours of community service, a 5 year ban on business/trading activity and obligated to pay back the 1.6 million SEK he benefitted from the insider trading in Fingerprint Cards.
+Tord Wingren was released on probation with 200 hours of community service, a 5-year ban on business/trading activity and obligated to pay back the 1.6 million SEK he benefitted from the insider trading in FPC.
 During the same incident, Anders Hultqvist who is a past board member, was also sentenced to 1 year and 6 months in prison by the district court.
 Anders Hultqvist also got his sentence eased by the court of appeal.
-Anders Hultqvist got a 1 year and 2 months prison sentence, a 5 year ban on any business related activity and ordered to pay back the 200,000 SEK profit made from the insider trading in Fingerprint Cards.
+Anders Hultqvist got a 1-year and 2 months prison sentence, a 5-year ban on any business related activity and ordered to pay back the 200,000 SEK profit made from the insider trading in FPC.